Race Nutrition Planner

 Don't Bonk

 Once you bonk, it's too late.
 Your glycogen stores are depleted and no amount of mid-ride fueling will fully recover your performance.
-Prevention is everything—start fueling early and maintain consistent intake.
+Start fueling early and maintain consistent intake.

 Cycling Nutrition & Hydration Planner | Pedaloom | Pedaloom